-D2 leads to a poor representation of the Taiwan terrain.
-It also fails to exhibit the elevations of the two main peaks of the island of Taiwan, which are exactly 3886 and 3952 meters in their maximum elevations in northern and southern Taiwan, respectively.
-Besides, it is interesting that the terrain height dependency of accumulated rainfall in 10km-resolution domains is much different from that in 3.33-km-resolution domains.
-The average rainfall amount in areas with lower terrain height is surprisingly larger than that in high mountain areas.
-A careful examination of the spatial distribution of accumulated rainfall in each domain (Fig. 6a,b; Fig. 8; Fig. 9) indicates that the rainfall amount in D2 is not only less than that in D3, but its pattern also diverts slightly to the southwest of that in D3, further toward the south-western plain of Taiwan and the Taiwan Strait.
-An additional experiment called CTRL_lowT is conducted to highlight the importance of terrain resolution.
-All settings in CTRL_lowT are the same as those in CTRL, except the model terrain of its D3, in which the terrain resolution is degraded to the same resolution as D2 (10 km), while the other model variables maintain the fine resolution of 3.33 km.
+that the terrain height dependency of accumulated rainfall in 10-km-resolution domains is much different from that in 3.33-km-resolution domains.
+The average rainfall amount in areas with a lower terrain height is surprisingly larger than that in high mountain areas.
+A careful examination of the spatial distribution of accumulated rainfall in each domain (Figs. 6a, b and Figs. 8, 9) indicates that the rainfall amount in D2 is not only less than that in D3, but its pattern also diverts slightly to the southwest of that in D3, further toward the south-western plain of Taiwan and the Taiwan Strait.
+An additional experiment called CTRL lowT is conducted to highlight the importance of terrain resolution.
+All settings in CTRL lowT are the same as those in CTRL, except the model terrain of its D3, in which the terrain resolution is degraded to the same resolution as D2 (10 km), while the other model variables maintain the fine resolution of 3.33 km.
 The overall terrain height dependency of accumulated rainfall in D3 of CTRL_lowT (dotted line in Fig. 11) is rather similar to that of D2 in CTRL (dashed line with square marks in Fig. 11), except that the increasing trend with terrain below 1000 meters is much closer to that in the 3.33-km-resolution domain (D3) of CTRL (solid line with triangle marks in Fig. 11).
-In addition, the comparison between the results from CTRL and CTRL_lowT is also made by directly subtracting the accumulated rainfall amount in CTRL_lowT from that in CTRL (Fig. 12c).
+In addition, the comparison between the results from CTRL and CTRL_lowT is also made by directly subtracting the accumulated rainfall amount in CTRL lowT from that in CTRL (Fig. 12c).
 The geographic shift in rainfall patterns can be clearly observed in Fig. 12c as the simulation with finer terrain resolution (CTRL) tends to produce more rainfall toward the mountain region than that with coarser terrain resolution.
 The increment can be up to 600 mm in some particular areas.
 In all, the terrain resolution can affect not only the accumulated rainfall amount associated with TCs, but also the rainfall distribution with respect to the terrain.
 The result from CTRL_lowT further emphasizes the importance of terrain resolution in numerical models to better simulate the topography-enhanced heavy precipitation as described in Wu et al. (2002).

-5. Concluding Remarks
+5. CONCLUDING REMARKS

 Typhoon Morakot formed on 3 August 2009 during a period with large-scale monsoon trough activity.
 It caused a catastrophic disaster in Taiwan mostly because of its record-breaking heavy precipitation.
 The maximum accumulated rainfall reached around 3000 mm within four days on the south-western slope of CMR.
 Morakot slowed down significantly from more than 20 km h-1 to around 10 km h-1 when it made landfall in Taiwan.
-The slow translation speed, together with the steep slope of CMR in Taiwan, the prevailing south-westerly flow in the monsoon trough, and the presence of Typhoon Goni, brought about this devastating weather event.
+The slow translation speed, together with the steep slope of the CMR in Taiwan, the prevailing south-westerly flow in the monsoon trough, and the presence of Typhoon Goni brought about this devastating weather event.